Chaotic Waveform-based Signal Design for Noncoherent SWIPT Receivers: Conclusion

 \section{Conclusion}

 In this paper, we investigated the effects of conventional communication-based chaotic waveforms in SWIPT.
 We considered a SIMO set-up with a single antenna transmitter and a multi-antenna receiver, where the transmitter employs a DCSK-based signal generator.
 Specifically, depending on the requirement, each receiver antenna can be utilized in either of the IT or EH modes.
 By taking into account a generalized frequency selective fading and the nonlinearities of the EH process, we characterized the proposed architecture in terms of the BER and harvested DC.
 We showed that both these metrics are dependent on the parameters of the transmitted waveform and also on the number of the receiver antennas being utilized in the IT and EH mode, respectively.
 Moreover, we also investigated the BER-energy trade-off to propose different waveform designs corresponding to SWIPT and sole WPT and information transfer, respectively.
 Numerical results show that the proposed architecture is effective in combining the benefits of chaotic waveform-based signal design and SWIPT.
 An immediate extension of this work is to investigate the proposed architecture performance in terms of transmit signal design, where we aim to improve on the data rate, but without compromising on the BER and WPT performance.
+Moreover, other scenarios can also be considered including one with relays that harvest power and then transmit.

 \appendices